A Puli will definitely capture your heart!

-The Puli is not the fluffy type.
-They have corded coat, or dreadlocks that gives them a unique look.
+The Pulik have corded coat, or dreadlocks that gives them a unique look.
+Black is the dominant color in the breed,

 Do Pulik have any negative traits?

-That depends on what you concider negative :)
+That depends on what you consider negative :)

-Although Pulik are excellent family dogs, and could be the most wonderful playmates for kids, in some families it could be way too much energy causing tension.
+Pulik are excellent family dogs, and could be the most wonderful playmates for kids, but need attention around small kids, as they tend to 'herd' them when running around.

 Our goal is to place our puppies in good homes, where both you and your puli will be happily living together. :)